mengyazhu96/figure-skating-analysis/README.md

 =======================

-The code repo for Jessica Zhu's senior thesis, March 2018. **This repository is in the process of being organized.** For questions on the finding of the thesis, please feel free to email jessicazhu@college.harvard.edu.
+The code repo for Jessica Zhu's senior thesis, March 2018. **This repository is in the process of being organized.** For now, the primary data files can be found in the numbered folders; "1617" for instance contains the data for the 2016-2017 season.
+Pandas dataframes can be directly generated from this primary data.
+Relevant CSVs will either be added, or code files will be added to generate them to save repository space.

+For any questions about this repo or on the findings of the thesis, please feel free to email jessicazhu@college.harvard.edu.

 ## Predicting 2018 Worlds Timestamps